evancz/guide.elm-lang.org/book/types/reading_types.md

 ## Type Variables

-As you look through the functions in [`elm/core`][core], you will see some type signatures with lower-case letters in them.
-We can check some of them out in `elm repl`:
+As you look through more Elm code, you will start to see type annotations with lower-case letters in them.
+A common example is the `List.length` function:

 {% replWithTypes %}
 [